phildrip/stubz/README.md

 ## Features

 - Generates stub implementations for any Go interface, **including those with generic type parameters**.
 - **Configurable Concurrency Safety**: Stubs can be configured to use a `sync.Mutex`, which is useful for testing concurrent code and helping to detect race conditions.
-This behavior is managed at runtime for each stub instance via an `options.StubOptions` struct.
+This behaviour is managed at stub creation time.
 - **Call Recording**: All method calls are recorded, allowing you to assert how many times a method was called and with which parameters.
 - **Flexible Return Values**: You can set up stubbed methods to return specific fixed values or to execute a custom lambda function for more complex logic.